sigmacomputing/plugin/README.md

 #### CustomPluginConfigOptions

 A plugin can be configured with any number of configuration fields.
 Each field type has its own configuration options.
-Each field type is also garunteed to have a the following options:
+Each field type is also guaranteed to have the following options:

 - `name : string` - the name of the field
 - `type : string` - the field type